 Her experience covers landscape restorations based on archival research, through to substantial contemporary interventions within historic settings.
 She has considerable experience of liaising with the National Trust, Historic England and Natural England, among other conservation bodies and is currently working with Seed at Dyrham Park.

-While working together we have developed an exciting, collaborative process which weaves together our naturalistic, sense of place approach with Sian’s heritage-based approach.
+While working together we have developed a design process which weaves together our naturalistic, sense of place approach with Sian’s heritage-based approach.